 Boston College women’s basketball won five of its first six games to open the 2024–25 campaign.
 But the Eagles have had one persistent struggle this season: shooting.

-The Eagles entered Saturday afternoon’s matchup against Holy Cross having failed to have shot 50 percent from the field in each of their last three games.
+The Eagles entered Saturday afternoon’s matchup against Holy Cross failing to shoot 50 percent from the field in each of their last three games.

 “I just want to be the person out there on the court that my team needs,” Tomlinson said.
 “Whatever I need to bring, that’s what I try to do.”

-The Eagles controlled the pace of play from the opening tip-off.
-BC took advantage of a series of costly Holy Cross turnovers, allowing the Eagles to jump out to a 12–2 lead four minutes into the first quarter.
+The Eagles controlled the pace of play from the opening tip.
+BC took advantage of costly Holy Cross turnovers, allowing the Eagles to jump out to a 12–2 lead four minutes into the first quarter.
 Eight of those 12 points came off turnovers.

-The Crusaders were not able to match the Eagles’ offensive success.
+The Crusaders couldn’t match the Eagles’ offensive success.
 Despite firing 21 three-pointers, only five hit the mark, good for a measly 23.8 percent.

 After going down 38–21 at halftime, Holy Cross spent the rest of the game trying to play catch-up.